-If relations between Russia and Turkey seem volatile nowadays, consider that they’ve pretty much always been that way.
 The Russian Empire, one of the precursors of modern Russia, and the Ottoman Empire, the precursor of modern Turkey, fought a whopping 12 wars against one another between the second half of the 16th century and World War I (which, of course, brought about the end of both empires).
-The Russians, who were on the ascendance for most of this period, won most of these wars, while the Ottomans, who were not so ascendant, needed help from Britain and France to “win” their biggest victory against the Russians, in the Crimean War.
+The Russians were ascendant for most of this period, and so they won most of these wars.
+The Ottomans, who were not so ascendant, needed a lot of help from Britain and France to “win” their biggest victory against the Russians, the Crimean War.
 Their 1877-1878 affair, during which the Siege of Plevna occurred, was their final conflict prior to World War I.

 By 1877, both empires had seen better days.
-The new hotness in their shared region was nationalism.
-All those Christian and/or European provinces and peoples that had been part of the Ottoman Empire for centuries, and who were already more than fed up with the protected/second-class status of Christians living within the empire, started, in the early 19th century, to absorb some funny ideas about national identity and self-determination from elsewhere in Europe.
+The new hotness in Eastern Europe was nationalism.
+The European peoples of the Ottoman Empire, many of them Christians chafing under Muslim rule, began in the early 19th century to absorb some funny ideas about national identity and self-determination from elsewhere in Europe.
 Those ideas were reinforced when the 1804-1817 Serbian Revolution and the 1821-1832 Greek War of Independence ended with Serbian and Greek independence (well, autonomy in the case of the Serbs, but close enough).
-Bulgarians, Albanians, Armenians, and many others figured, hey, if the Greeks could be independent, why can’t we?
-Many of these peoples were (are, really; they haven’t gone anywhere) Slavic, and Russia, always interested in challenging Austria-Hungary for influence in the Balkans and acutely interested in avenging its defeat in the Crimean War, was eager to help them win their freedom from the Turks.
+Bulgarians, Albanians, Armenians, and many others figured, hey, if these guys could be independent, why can’t we?
+Many of these peoples happen to be Slavic, and Russia, always interested in challenging Austria-Hungary for influence in the Balkans and acutely interested in avenging its defeat in the Crimean War, was eager to help these fellow Slavs win their freedom from the Turks.

 In July, the Ottomans sent an army under the command of Osman Nuri Pasha (d.
 1900) to lift a Russian siege of the Bulgarian city of Nikopol, but the Russians took the city before Osman was able to get there.
 He opted to find a defensive position that would prevent the Russian army from controlling key routes through the Balkan Mountains.
 He decided on the village of Plevna (modern Pleven, in Bulgaria), and his forces hurriedly erected defenses around the town.
 The Russian army, under Grand Duke Nicholas (d.
 1891), arrived on July 20 and, after a couple of initial battles, settled in for what became a months-long siege.
 Osman only had about 40,000 men with him, compared to around 125,000 Russian and Romanian troops (eventually, after reinforcements arrived) under Nicholas’s command.
 However, the Ottomans–and I wouldn’t blame you for being surprised by this–were much better-armed than the Russians, with the latest in German artillery and American repeating rifles.
 With the edge in firepower, the Ottomans put up strong resistance, despite the much larger size of the Russian army and the haste with which the Ottomans had built their initial fortifications.